Waterfalls of the Black River

 "This place is the right kind of funky," noted my friend Deb.

 Once, the scenic byway that passes its front door was a wagon road, connecting Lake Superior to the iron mines on the Gogebic Range.
 A fishing village formed around the river's mouth, and 200 people once lived around Black River Harbor.

 Today, it's a recreation area operated by the U.S. Forest Service and frequented by boaters and campers.
-The most spectacular waterfall is Rainbow Falls, less than a mile away.
+The most spectacular waterfall is the last, Rainbow Falls, less than a mile away.

 From the road, we climbed down a long flight of wooden steps and stood staring at its furious waters, pounding over a 40-foot ledge and into a frothing pool.